r06521601/IoT_Forge/README.md

 ## How to Run

-The first step you should give your <urn> to ./src/www/js/index.js
+The first step you should give your  to ./src/www/js/index.js

 And you need to cd to ./src/